-This section provides overview, applications, and principles of earth resistivity meters.
+This section provides an overview for earth resistivity meters as well as their applications and principles.
 Also, please take a look at the list of 10 earth resistivity meter manufacturers and their company rankings.
+Here are the top-ranked earth resistivity meter companies as of June, 2023: 1.Chauvin Arnoux Metrix.

 Table of Contents

-An earth resistivity meter is an instrument that measures the electrical resistance between electrical equipment and the earth.
+An earth resistivity meter is a device that measures the electrical resistance between an electrical device and the earth.
 It is one of the most familiar devices for electricians and electrical practitioners.
 Grounding refers to the connection between the earth and electrical equipment.

 When an abnormality occurs in electrical equipment, a person touching the equipment may receive an electric shock.
 By grounding electrical equipment, it is possible to release the electric current to the earth in the event of an abnormality.
-The safety of electrical equipment needs to be securely grounded.
+Secure grounding is very important for the safety of electrical equipment.
+The state of being securely grounded is called "grounded."

-Although the above method can be used to calculate the ground resistance, this method measures the ground resistance of the target pole plus the pole to be compared.
-Therefore, a separate grounding pole dedicated to voltage measurement is provided to measure the grounding resistance of the target pole only.
+Although the above method can be used to calculate the ground resistance, this method measures the ground resistance of the target pole and the pole to be compared, plus the ground resistance of the two poles.
+Therefore, a separate grounding pole dedicated for voltage measurement is provided to measure the grounding resistance of the target pole only.

-There are three types of earth resistivity meters: analog display type, digital display type, and type that reads the scale value when the scale needle displays "0".
+There are three types of earth resistivity meters: analog display, digital display, and the method of reading the scale value when the scale needle displays "0".
 As an example, the procedure for using an analog display type is shown below.

-The earth resistivity meter comes with a metal rod called an auxiliary grounding pole, which is embedded in the ground when measuring grounding resistance.
+The earth resistivity meter comes with a metal rod called an auxiliary grounding pole, which is embedded in the ground when measuring earth resistance.

-The procedure is basically the same for other types of installation resistance testers as for the analog display method, but the "read the scale value when the scale needle shows "0" method reads the scale value when the scale needle shows "0".
+The procedure for other earth resistivity meters is basically the same as the analog display method, but the "read the scale value when the scale needle shows "0"" method reads the scale value when the scale needle shows "0".
 The green, red, and yellow wires attached to the earth resistivity meter are used to connect each grounding pole to the terminals on the body of the earth resistivity meter.

-Insulation testers and earth resistivity meters differ in measurement items and measurement objects.
-Insulation testers measure an electric circuit to check insulation, whereas earth resistivity meters measure a grounding pole to check ground resistance.
+Insulation testers and earth resistivity meters differ in measurement items and objects to be measured.
+An insulation tester measures an electric circuit to check the insulation status, while a grounding tester measures the grounding pole to check the grounding resistance.

-Insulation testers apply DC voltage, while earth resistivity meters apply AC voltage.
-Although the appearance and names of the devices are similar, it is essential to understand their differences in advance.
+The insulation tester applies a DC voltage, while the earth resistivity meter applies an AC voltage.
+Although the appearance and names of the devices themselves are similar, it is important to understand the above-mentioned differences between them in advance.

 *Including some distributors, etc.